klange/toaruos/README.md

 - **Support a compressed image format.**

-  ToaruOS used a lot of PNGs, but maybe writing our format would be fun.
+  ToaruOS used a lot of PNGs, but maybe writing our own format would be fun.

 ## Roadmap